 - Land that donors would like permanently protected.
 We are not able to protect all of the real estate that is offered to us.
 The decisions to accept or decline land for preservation are made at the state level and are based on many factors, including conservation features of the property and potential for future transfer of ownership (for example, to become part of a state or national park).
 If you are interested in making such a gift, please contact your local Conservancy office.

-Meet Garland and Suzanne Marshall
+Meet Suzanne and Garland Marshall

 The Marshalls donated their South Carolina vacation home to help protect the lands and waters they love.
-Read their story.